TeleQuality Communications Expands Data Center Presence into Austin

 Center to Bring Increased Redundancy, Security to Health Care Networks

-SAN ANTONIO, TX (April 13, 2015) — In a move to bring expanded telehealth connectivity to more rural healthcare providers across the country, TeleQuality Communications Inc. (TQCI) and its subsidiary, Rural Health Telecom, have broadened its data center presence into Austin, Texas, to support the company’s continued growth, now reaching into 28 states.
+SAN ANTONIO, TX (April 13, 2015) — In a move to bring expanded telehealth connectivity to more rural healthcare providers across the country, TeleQuality Communications Inc. (TQCI) and its division, Rural Health Telecom℠, have broadened its data center presence into Austin, Texas, to support the company’s continued growth, now reaching into 28 states.

 “The opening of our largest data center presence in Austin marks a huge milestone for our rural healthcare customers and our company,” said Tim Koxlien, CEO of TeleQuality Communications.
 “It has enabled us to offer more network designs and centralized firewalls to more customers in the rapidly increasing rural telehealth market.”

 TQCI chose to partner with ViaWest for a multitude of reasons.
 In addition to being a multicarrier with 27 working data centers across 5 different regions nationwide, ViaWest’s Austin location is a 7,519 square foot facility that offers 825 kVA system capacity and 2N redundancy, high-level redundant physical security and 288 tons of cooling capacity - all while delivering top-tier customer assistance.

 “We began our partnership with ViaWest back in 2005 when we started offering our data center services at their Salt Lake City location,” said Koxlien.
 “At TeleQuality, we aim to deliver the highest quality customer experience and love to partner with vendors who share the same values as we do.”

 With the choice of many data center vendors in Austin, another reason TQCI chose to continue its long-time partnership with ViaWest is because of their expeditious problem resolution.